deanebarker/Denina-Sharp/README.md

 This sets the value of $name to "Deane".

+Finally, the pipeline can be "pre-primed" with variables prior to execution, from the C# instantiation code.
+For example:

+    var pipeline = new Pipeline();
+    pipeline.SetVariable("searchQuery", Request.Querystring["q"]);

+In this case, $searchQuery will be available to commands, like this:

+    Text.Format "SELECT * FROM Something WHERE myField = '{searchQuery}'"

+Obviously, the basic rules of input sanitizing still apply -- you're going to want to sanitize the value in C# before setting it.

 ## Writing Filters

 Filters are pluggable.
 Simply write a method, like this: